ChrisPritchard/ctf-writeups/tryhackme-rooms/plottedlms.md

     }
     ```

-14. THis suggests a [logrotten](https://tech.feedyourhead.at/content/details-of-a-logrotate-race-condition) vulnerability, since we control that directory as plot_admin.
+14. This suggests a [logrotten](https://tech.feedyourhead.at/content/details-of-a-logrotate-race-condition) vulnerability, since we control that directory as plot_admin.
 Basically we can swap out the file being created/updated due to a race condition, plonk a payload into bash completion, and when the root user logs in they will trigger the payload and grant us a shell.
 Enumeration shows we don't have to wait - the root user is executing what they find in bash completion on a schedule.
 15. To abuse this, I used https://github.com/whotwagner/logrotten.
 My payload file triggered a reverse_ssh client.
 In order to trigger the log rotate, you need to modify the moodle_access backup file - this can all be done in a few lines like so (run from plotadmin's home folder, where client and logrotten (compiled) have been placed:

     ```
-    echo 'if [ 1001 -eq 0 ]; then (/home/plot_admin/client &); fi' > payloadfile
+    echo 'if [ `id -u` -eq 0 ]; then (/home/plot_admin/client &); fi' > payloadfile
     cp .logs_backup/02.06.2022 .logs_backup/moodle_access; ./logrotten -p payloadfile -d /home/plot_admin/.logs_backup/moodle_access
     ```
 17. And after a few minutes (or rather, five or so restarts and many hours of waiting) boom root!